 No. Item Description 1 X-ray Indicator Indicates X-ray exposure status by changing the indicator's color and message.
 Grey and "X-RAY": X-ray is turned off Yellow and "X-RAY ON": X-ray is turned on X-RAY ON 2 Settings Button Sets various equipment-related parameters, including: Language Automatic Save on/off DAP display unit 3 Volume Button Changes the volume of the audio message.
 Ensure to save your change each time you reset the volume.
 4 Laser Beam ON/OFF Button Turns the laser beam on or off for patient positioning.
 This button appears after you click the CONFIRM button.
-5 Manual Reconstruction Button Reconstructs the captured image manually when the system fails to run automatic image reconstruction.
+6 Manual Reconstruction Button Phantom Button Reconstructs the captured image manually when the system fails to run automatic image reconstruction.
 Follow the instructions below for manual reconstruction: (1) Click a manual reconstruction.
 (2) Select a modality.
 (3) Click Search.
 (4) Select an image for reconstruction.
 (5) Click Reconstruction.
-6 Phantom Button Switches the system for the phantom image acquisition using a phantom jig.
-7 Test Rotation Button Sets the system for a rotation test, which checks if the rotating unit hits the patient's body before imaging.
+Switches the system for the phantom image acquisition using a phantom jig.
+7 Test Rotation Sets the system for a rotation test, which checks if the rotating unit hits the patient's body before actual imaging.
 To run a rotation test, follow the procedure below: (1) Ask the patient to position the equipment.
 (2) Select a modality.
 (3) Click the Confirm button.
 (4) Click the Test Rotation Button.
 Then "ON" on the button is changed into "OFF."
 (5) Press the Laser Beam ON/OFF button on the control panel.
 (6) To finish the test mode, click the Test Rotation button or the READY button.
-8 Patient Information Window Displays the information of a selected patient.